SiliaSk/Diabetes_Prediction/README.md

 In this case, it was necessary to normalize the features in X_train and X_test (scaling) to ensure that all variables were on the same scale, thereby improving the performance and stability of the model.

 I began building the neural network by setting the input layer with 8 neurons, matching the number of features in the dataset.
 Then, I added two hidden layers, each with 8 neurons and ReLU activation.
 The output layer has 1 neuron with a sigmoid activation to predict a probability for binary classification (0 or 1).
+After that, I prepared the model for training by choosing binary cross-entropy as the loss function because we have a binary classification task.
+The Adam optimizer was chosen to adjust the learning rate, and accuracy was chosen as the metric to evaluate the model's performance.